Proposition 65 Warning

 - When using stacked tooling (multi-blade, block and groover etc.) on a spindle arbor, ensure that the cutting edges are staggered to each other to reduce the cutting impact.

-- Observe the correct assembly and fitting instructions in the router instruction manual for fitting the collet, nut and bit.
+- Observe the correct assembly and fitting instructions in the router instruction manual for fitting the collet, nut and cutter.

 - It is advisable to periodically check the collet and collet nut.
 A damaged, worn or distorted collet and nut can cause vibration and shank damage.
 Do not over-tighten the collet nut

-- In case of excessive vibrations whilst using the router stop immediately and have the eccentricity of the router, router bit and clamping system checked by competent personnel
+- In case of excessive vibrations whilst using the router stop immediately and have the eccentricity of the router, router cutter and clamping system checked by competent personnel

 - All fastening screws and nuts should be tightened using the appropriate spanner or key and to the torque value provided by the manufacturer.